Husref Musemić

-Husref Musemić (born 4 July 1961) is a Bosnian professional football manager and former player who is the manager of Bosnian Premier League club Igman Konjic.
+Husref Musemić (born 4 July 1961) is a Bosnian professional football manager and former player.
 He is regarded as one of the most successful Bosnian football managers.

 Club career

-Born in the town of Janja, near Bijeljina, SR Bosnia and Herzegovina, SFR Yugoslavia, Musemić began his career playing in local club Radnik Bijeljina, competing back then in the Yugoslav Second League group West.
-In 1979, he joined Yugoslav First League side FK Sarajevo, where he played the following 6 seasons.
-He was an important member of the memorable Sarajevo squad that won the 1984–85 Yugoslav First League, which gave him a ticket to a move in that summer to Red Star Belgrade.
+Born in the town of Janja, near Bijeljina, SR Bosnia and Herzegovina, SFR Yugoslavia, Musemić began his career playing at local club Radnik Bijeljina, which played in the Yugoslav Second League group West.
+In 1979, he joined Yugoslav First League side FK Sarajevo, where he played for 6 seasons.
+He was an important member of the memorable Sarajevo squad that won the 1984–85 Yugoslav First League, which earned him a move that summer to Red Star Belgrade.

-In Belgrade Musemić represented the red & white's for the following four seasons, having in the meantime won another Yugoslav First League title in the 1987–88 season.
-He moved abroad in summer of 1989 by joining Hearts, but he only played the first half of the 1989–90 Scottish Premier Division, as during the winter break he returned to Yugoslavia and joined his former club, FK Sarajevo.
-He did score a derby winner against Hibernian in August 1989, though, to cement his place in Hearts' history books.
+In Belgrade, Musemić represented the red & whites for the following four seasons, winning another Yugoslav First League title in the 1987–88 season.

+He moved abroad in summer of 1989 to join Hearts in Scotland, but he only played the first half of the 1989–90 Scottish Premier Division, though scoring a derby winner against Hibernian in August 1989, though, to cement his place in Hearts' history books.

-By then, Sarajevo had already been deconstructed from the championship winning squad from 1985, so a year after returning from Scotland, Musemić moved abroad again, this time to the Netherlands by joining Twente.
+During the winter break he returned to Yugoslavia and joined his former club, FK Sarajevo.
+By then, Sarajevo had already lost many of the championship winning squad of 1985, so a year later, Musemić moved abroad again, this time to the Netherlands by joining Twente.
 He played nine games in the second half of the 1990–91 Eredivisie season, but in the following season he only managed to play one match, so he spent the second part of the season playing with FC VVV.
 He however played no official games for them.

 Before retiring, Musemić played in Germany between 1992 and 1994 with SC Pfullendorf in the Oberliga Baden-Württemberg where he got the chance to show his scoring skills by netting 16 times in 32 matches.
 He finished his playing career after the end of that season at the age of 33.

 International career

-Musemić made his debut and played his only match for the Yugoslav national team in a friendly match played in Timișoara, Romania, on 30 March 1983, in a Yugoslav victory of 2–0 against Romania.
+Musemić made his debut and played his only match for the Yugoslavia national team in a friendly match played in Timișoara, Romania, on 30 March 1983, in a Yugoslav victory of 2–0 against Romania.

 Later, after the break-up of Yugoslavia, in 1995, he played in the first half of the first ever official match of the Bosnia and Herzegovina national team, away against Albania.